smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

     If this option is set, the output of '--language dot' will be a normalized state machine.
 That is, the state numbers will start from zero.
 If this flag is not set, the state indices are the same as in the generated code.

+Default: false (disabled)

+.. cmdoption:: --cbm, --config-by-macros

+    When this flag is set, the configuration file is setup so that the configuration can be overwritten by external macro definitions of type `-D...=...`.

+Default: false (disabled)

+.. cmdoption:: --cbcm, --config-by-cmake

+    When this flag is set, the configuration file is setup so that the configuration *must* be done relying on the CMake configuration file feature.